JamJar00/link-shortener/README.md

 3. Setup the DNS so you have a nice URL
 4. Go to the link-shortener component's settings and change the `HTTP Request Routes` so that `/` routes to `/link-shortener/go/`.
 This will shorten the URL that you need to call to hit the shortener
 5. Test by going to `/goog`.
 It should take you to Google.

+Logging doesn't appear to work for some reason

+## Routes
+Routes are defined within the [routes.json](./packages/link-shortener/routes.json) file.